dmbarbour/awelon/AboutABC.md

 Example applications for annotations:

-* suggest block attribute: lazy or parallel
+* suggest blocks be lazy or parallel
-* suggest block attribute: compute on GPU or FPGA
+* suggest blocks be computed on GPU or FPGA
 * suggest sequencing of potentially lazy value
 * suggest use of memoization or caching
 * suggest specialization or JIT at points in code
 * provide hints for proving safety or termination
 * improve blame, error, warning messages
 * tracing annotations, track to original code
+* assert confinement or purity of blocks
 * compile-time traces, run-time debug logs
 * debugger integration - breakpoints, visualization
 * report features when streaming, e.g. support for secure hashes